upcmd/updocs-content/logs/c0164_vvvvv.md

     }

     . ok
+    --Step1: [
-    --Step1: [: inspect if the correct parameter has been passed in correctly with default value
+    inspect if the correct parameter has been passed in correctly with default value
     in block func
     ]
     {
       Name: "",
       Do: {
         {
+          "name": "assert",
           "cmd": {
             "{{eq .aaa \"var_a_from_task\"}}"
-          },
-          "name": "assert"
+          }
         }
       },
       Dox: <nil>,